4036 N. Sheridan Road,

 4 people favorited this theater

-The Sheridan Theatre was built in 1927, by Chicago-based architect J.E.O.
-Pridmore, who later designed the Nortown (1931), in Chicago’s Rogers Park neighborhood.
+The Sheridan Theatre opened by the Ascher Brothers on February 12, 1927 with a stage presentation of Florenz Ziegfeld’s “Sally” and on the screen Billie Dove in “Sensation Seekers”.
+It was designed by Chicago-based architect J.E.O.
+Pridmore, who later designed the Nortown Theatre (1931), in Chicago’s Rogers Park neighborhood.

-The Sheridan sat a little over 2600 in its balconied auditorium, which featured, like San Francisco’s Castro, a mock-tented ceiling, ringed by a Roman-style freize depicting a procession of gods.
-The Sheridan also had a small stage, an orchestra pit and organ.
-Unlike Pridmore’s other theaters, which were mostly atmospheric in style, the Sheridan was a neo-classical/Italian Baroque combination, complete with Corinthian columns, Roman statuary, and a proscenium arch topped by golden lions supporting a crowned shield.
+The Sheridan Theatre had 3,000 seats in its balconied auditorium, which featured, like San Francisco’s Castro Theatre, a mock-tented ceiling, ringed by a Roman-style freize depicting a procession of gods.
+The Sheridan Theatre also had a small stage, an orchestra pit and a Wurlitzer organ, opened by organist Edmund Fitch.
+Unlike Pridmore’s other theatres, which were mostly Atmospheric in style, the Sheridan Theatre was a Neo-Classical/Italian Baroque combination, complete with Corinthian columns, Roman statuary, and a proscenium arch topped by golden lions supporting a crowned shield.

-After the Sheridan was closed in 1951, it was acquired by a synagogue which used the former theater for their house of worship for fifteen years, until moving to another home.
-In the early 1970s, the Sheridan was reopened again for movies, this time Spanish-language, and renamed the Teatro El Palacio.
-It lasted into the early 90s, when the theater again closed and was demolished.
+After the Sheridan Theatre was closed in 1951, it was acquired by a synagogue which used the former theatre for their house of worship for fifteen years, until moving to another home.
+In the early-1970’s, the Sheridan Theatre was reopened again for movies, this time Spanish-language, and renamed the Teatro El Palacio.
+It lasted into the early-1990’s, when the theatre again closed and was demolished.

 Just login to your account and subscribe to this theater